-ACHIEVEMENT STANDARDS No. of Credits Demonstration and the still and interests of the steep the second will offer a set of the steep death.
-But at his large Ext.
-Int.
-Depending upon the skills and interests of the class the course will offer a selection of the standards listed below 91512 Interpret scripted text to integrate drama techniques in performance.
-4 91514 Demonstrate knowledge 4 91516 Demonstrate understanding of the work of a theatre theorist or practitioner.
-4 91517 Perform a substantial acting role in a significant production.
-5 91513 Devise and perform a drama to realise a concept.
-5 91519 Script a Drama suitable for live performance 5
+ACHIEVEMENT STANDARDS No. of Credits Dan and in a constant the ability and interests Ext.
+Int. of the class the course will offer a selection of the standards listed below 91512 Interpret scripted tex kt to integrate drama techniques in performance.
+4 91514 Demonstrate knowle edge 4 91516 Demonstrate unders standing of the work of a theatre theorist or practitioner.
+4 91517 Perform a substantia al acting role in a significant production.
+5 a drama to realise a concept.
+5 91519 Script a Drama suita able for live performance 5

-91513 OR 91519
+\91513 OR 91519